About Desmoid Tumors

-Patients with desmoid tumors may face uncontrollable growth and a high symptom burden.
+Patients with desmoid tumors may face uncontrollable growth and a high symptom burden1-4

 Even though they do not metastasize, desmoid tumors often interfere with everyday activities and can be life-threatening1,2